Best Biometric Gun Safes (2020)

 Plus, there’s the convenience since you won’t have to remember any passcodes or where you’ve left the key.
 These are also handy in low-light situations since you won’t have to look for any keys and keyholes.

-Cons of a Biometric Gun Safe
+Cons of Owning a Car Gun Safe

 Though there are only several cons, they are quite big.
 One of the most significant problems is commonly known as false positive.
 This is when an unauthorized fingerprint that’s not saved in the system manages to open it.

 Another great issue is when it won’t read a saved fingerprint.
 This is called non-scan, and it’s equally as disastrous as false positive, especially if it happens during emergency situations.

 You may experience false positive or non-scan if your fingers are wet, dirty, injured or damaged.
 Anything that changes the print of your finger may give you mixed results.